iwatobipen/mishimasyk/README.md

 mishimasyk
 ==========

-`mishimasyk` is sample data set for mishimasyk.
+- mishimasyk is sample data set for mishimasyk.

 Requirements
 ------------
-* Python 2.7 or later (not support 3.x)
+* Python 2.7x
 * Flask and Flask-Bootstrap
 * RDKit (if you want make net work from sdf.)